Protests in Portland, Oregon: 1970s and 1980s

 March Against Racism arriving at King Neighborhood Facility, April 4, 1981.
 Photo from The Portland Advocate front-page story from May 1981.

 In 1970, a plan implemented by Portland school superintendent Robert Blanchard called for busing Black students to schools in predominantly white districts, and the closure of schools in Black neighborhoods.
 The Portland chapter of the National Black United Front emerged as the principal adversary of the school board at that time, implementing an array of protest tactics.

-The Black United Front organized a "March Against Racism" on April 4, 1981, with an estimated crowd of 1,500 people, 70% of whom were Black.
-The march was held in conjunction with similar marches in 37 cities across the United States.
-The march, which occurred less than a month after an incident in which Portland police officers threw dead possums in front of a Black-owned business in Portland, was one of several large demonstrations in Portland.
-The following year, Oregon voters approved the first public police review committee in Portland with Ballot Measure 51.
+The Black United Front organized a "March Against Racism" on April 4, 1981, held in conjunction with similar marches in 37 cities across the United States, which drew an estimated crowd of 1,500 people, 70% of whom were Black.
+The march, which occurred less than a month after an incident in which Portland police officers threw dead possums in front of a Black-owned restaurant in Portland, was one of several large demonstrations in Portland.
+The following year, Oregon voters approved Ballot Measure 51, which created the first public police review committee in Portland.

-The brutal murder of Mulugeta Seraw in 1988 by the East Side White Pride gang further galvanized anti-racist protests in Portland, prompting further protests.
+The brutal murder of Mulugeta Seraw in 1988 by the East Side White Pride gang further galvanized anti-racist protests in Portland.

-The Trojan Nuclear Power Plant, Oregon's only commercial nuclear power facility, was the subject of protests from its initial installation in the early 1970s until its decommissioning in 1992.
+The Trojan Nuclear Power Plant, Oregon's only commercial nuclear power facility, was the subject of protests from its initial installation in the early 1970s until its 1992 decommissioning.